The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Discussion

 With the evidence that stellar flybys are not uncommon, it is not unreasonable to suggest that some flyby events may turn into dynamical capture events.
-Our work finds that for stars that are born unbound but later become bound, in higher density environments, they are more like to follow the dynamical capture pathways. \citet{murillo_siblings_2016} using SED fitting, inclination effects, and outflows, measure how coeval young multiple star systems in Perseus were.
-They find that approximately a third of the objects were non-coeval, suggesting these systems did not necessarily form together.
-This fraction is consistent with our $M_{gas}=3750\msun$ simulation which also found around a third of systems followed the dynamical capture formation pathway (see \Cref{fig:formation_pathway_frac}).
-Our simulations also suggested that the fraction of systems that form via dynamical capture increases in higher density environments.
+Our work finds that for stars that are born unbound but later become bound, in higher-density environments, they are more likely to follow the dynamical capture pathway. \citet{murillo_siblings_2016} using SED fitting, inclination effects, and outflows, measure how coeval young multiple star systems in Perseus were.
+They found that approximately a third of the objects were non-coeval, suggesting these systems did not necessarily form together.
+This fraction is consistent with our $M_{gas}=3750\msun$ simulation which also found around a third of systems follows the dynamical capture formation pathway (see \Cref{fig:formation_pathway_frac}).
+Our simulations also suggested that for stars that are born unbound, the fraction that follow the dynamical capture pathways increases in higher-density environments.

+Once a bound binary is formed, it can proceed to evolve to smaller separations via dynamical friction with the surrounding gas.
+This is because in the early stages when a star is low mass in a dense environment, the dynamics are dominated by the gas.
+The young star dynamics are influenced by the momentum gained via accretion, and the dense wakes that form from moving through dense gas mediums \citep{bate_accretion_1997, ostriker_dynamical_1999, stahler_orbital_2010, kuruwita_dependence_2020}. \citet{lee_formation_2019} ran simulations of clustered star formation using the MHD AMR \texttt{ORION2} with similar initial conditions to our simulations and derived a model to describe the orbital decay seen in two of the formed binaries.
+This model describes the angular momentum evolution of the simulated binaries using:

+where $\mathbf{r}_*$ is the separation vector of the star to the centre of mass, and $\mathbf{v}_{*,rel}$ is the relative velocity between the star and the gas.
+The model describes the later evolution ($>100\kyr$) of the simulated binaries well and finds that orbital evolution is halted when the binary is no longer embedded because there is no gas around to create drag.
+This formulation suggested that with a higher accretion rate, the inspiral rate is faster.

+In our work, we find that the characteristic initial inspiral rates ($<10 000\yr$, c.f. \Cref{fig:inspiral}) do not vary significantly between star-forming environments (i.e. different simulations).
+This inspiral behaviour may eventually reflect the evolution that is modelled by \citet{lee_formation_2019} at later times, but this is not measured in this work.
+Within each simulation, there is a substantial spread in the inspiral rates measured over our baselines.
+This may suggest that the orbital evolution is more sensitive to the local environment around the system than the overall star-forming environment.
+Curiously, we find that systems that formed via dynamical capture experienced faster inspiral rates when measured over the first $10\,000\yr$ of evolution since the first periastron.
+This was a surprise because we hypothesised that these systems would inspiral slowly.
+However, many of these systems may have experienced an interaction that quickly hardens previously unbound pairs.